moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

+### Power usage effectiveness (PUE) ###
-**Power usage effectiveness (PUE)** is a ratio that describes how efficiently a computer data center uses energy; specifically, how much energy is used by the computing equipment (in contrast to cooling and other overhead).
+Is a ratio that describes how efficiently a computer data center uses energy; specifically, how much energy is used by the computing equipment (in contrast to cooling and other overhead).
 PUE was originally developed by a consortium called The Green Grid.
 [2]

 <figure>
     <a href="/assets/images/PUE.svg"><img src="/assets/images/PUE.svg"></a>